Parag-Chaudhary/Face_Recognition/README.md

-# Face_Recognition
-Face_Recognition using One-Shot Learning
+# Face_Recognition using One-Shot Learning